 Get Ready to Thrive is a part of Amazon Services LLC Associates Program, as well as other affiliate and/or referral programs.
 If you purchase or opt-in after clicking on these links, at no additional cost to you, we may receive a small commission for making you aware of these important resources.

 Once controversial, homeschooling is becoming one of the biggest alternatives to public schools in America.
-Almost everyone knows a coworker, a family member, or a neighbor who homeschools or was homeschooled themselves.
+Almost everyone knows a coworker, a family member, or a neighbor who homeschools or was homeschooled themselves, or someone who is considering it for their own children in the future.
 Plus, major attractions like water parks and museums even offer dedicated homeschool days!

 Of course, it’s one thing to know about homeschooling, but it’s another to actually do it.
 New homeschool families face a shelfful of challenges.